-A simple no bake Lemon Slice made with crushed biscuits, sweetened condensed milk and coconut.
-It’s quick, easy and downright delicious!
+A simple no bake Lemon Slice made with fresh lemons, sweetened condensed milk and coconut.
+You don’t need an electric mixer or an oven.
+It’s quick and easy – perfect for morning or afternoon tea.

 Calling all lemon lovers 💛